 Overview

-Trend stability is one of the most important — and most misunderstood — characteristics of crypto assets.
-Some Layer-1 tokens exhibit relatively persistent directional behavior, while others frequently whipsaw between regimes.
+Trend stability is one of the most important -- and most misunderstood -- characteristics of crypto assets.
+Some Layer-1 tokens exhibit relatively persistent directional behavior, while others frequently whipsaw between market phases.

 This note examines what drives trend stability and where Algorand (ALGO) fits in the spectrum.